theforeman/kafo/README.md

 These functions are re-implemented in Kafo from common stdlib functions, so please contribute any missing ones.

+If class parameters are declared with Puppet 4 data types then Kafo will validate user inputs against Puppet's type validation rules, which should replace the use of separate validation functions.

 ## Enabling or disabling module